BrenoAlberto/led-dinossaur-challenge/README.md

 2. code.txt; The code used to generate the output.

 Use languages and technologies that you have domain to present the best result!

+## How to run the script

+- Create a virtual enviroment and activate it:
+- - python -m venv env
+- - cd env/Scripts
+- - activate

+- Install the requirements:
+- - pip install requirements.txt

+- Run the script:
+- - python code.py